 - Recognition for your volunteer service.

-- Select a volunteer role that is best suited to your interests, talents and schedule.
-We want your experience to be meaningful.
+- Select a volunteer role best suited to your interests, talents, and schedule.

 - Be dependable.

 - Record hours contributed in the online Volunteer Management System.